top of page

 Customize pool settings and bitcoin address for mining.

-• You will notice some default configurations that you need to change so that it can mine to your bitcoin address using the pool that you want.
+Go to Pool Settings.
+You will notice some default configurations that you need to change so that it can mine to your Bitcoin address using the pool that you want.
+Enter both the Main pool and Fallback pool stratum settings, including your Bitcoin address, and then click Save.
+Then click Restart, and you are done.
+It will restart and start mining.

-Step 6: Before overclocking,
+Step 6: Before Overclocking

 NOTE:

-• Overclocking the miner beyond the standard settings comes with high risk of damaging the miner.
+I recommend changing your fan control from automatic control to 100% under settings in AxeOS before any overclocking attempts.
+Overclocking the miner beyond the standard settings comes with a high risk of damaging the miner.
 Please overclock at your own risk.

-Here is a simple sample of what you might need for a long lasting over Clock for your Bitaxe Gammas ( we use the same in our OC lab)
+Here is a simple sample of what you might need for a long-lasting overclock for your Bitaxe Gammas (we use the same in our OC lab):

-(1) Mean Well LRS-350-5 Power Supply (Can handle up to 7 Over Clocked Bitaxe Gammas)
+1. Mean Well LRS-350-5 Power Supply (Can handle up to 7 Overclocked Bitaxe Gammas)

-(2) 1 x 90 Degree DC Power Pigtails Cable, Right Angle DC 5.5mm x 2.1mm Male Plug (1 for each Bitaxe Gamma)
+2. 1 x 90 Degree DC Power Pigtails Cable, Right Angle DC 5.5mm x 2.1mm Male Plug (1 for each Bitaxe Gamma)

-(3) 1 x Normal C13 Computer Power cable that you can cut one end and wire the LRS-350-5 PSU to the normal 120V AC outlet (Select the correct length 6 feet or 10 feet)
+3. 1 x Normal C13 Computer Power cable that you can cut one end and wire the LRS-350-5 PSU to the normal 120V AC outlet (Select the correct length: 6 feet or 10 feet)

-(4) 5 end-connectors for the cables going to PSU (3 from C13 power cable, 2 from each Bitaxe Gamma Power cable) -- we usually just buy a kit of various end terminals (much cheaper)
+4. 5 end-connectors for the cables going to PSU (3 from C13 power cable, 2 from each Bitaxe Gamma Power cable) -- we usually just buy a kit of various end terminals (much cheaper)

-You will need a crimper (to crimp the terminals to the cables) if you don't have any
+You will need a crimper (to crimp the terminals to the cables) if you don't have any.

 Links for amazon.ca below here: